-To the right of the map is the effort roster, which lists the efforts being compared.
+The effort roster is a Summit feature which lists the efforts being compared.
 These could be efforts from two different people (typically yourself and the CR/KOM, if you've tackled the segment before) or two efforts by the same person (your latest effort and your PR, for example).
 The first effort in the roster is considered the "baseline" to which other efforts are compared.
-Premium users can toggle a user from the roster into the baseline by clicking the up-arrow on the right-hand side of an effort's roster row.
+Summit users can toggle a user from the roster into the baseline by clicking the up-arrow on the right-hand side of an effort's roster row.

 Below the map and roster is a chart that represents two things: the segment's elevation profile and the time gaps between compared athletes at any given point along the segment.
 Hovering over the chart will move the "point of action," and clicking the Play button along the scrubber below will trigger 20-second playback of the virtual race.